 read will block until more input is available.
 (The buffer size is given

-by the constant pstreams::bufsz.)
+by the constant pstreams::bufsz

-The std::istream interface is not really designed for
+interface is not really designed for

 non-blocking I/O but we do have the std::streambuf::in_avail()